modflowpy/flopy/README.md

 Contributing
 ------------------------------------------------

 Bug reports, code contributions, or improvements to the documentation are welcome from the community.
-Prior to contributing, please read up on our guidelines for [contributing](CONTRIBUTING.md) and then check out one of our issues in the [hotlist: community-help](https://github.com/modflowpy/flopy/labels/hotlist%3A%20community%20help).
+See the [developer docs](DEVELOPER.md) to begin.
+Please also read up on our guidelines for [contributing](CONTRIBUTING.md) and check out our issues in the [hotlist: community-help](https://github.com/modflowpy/flopy/labels/hotlist%3A%20community%20help).

 <a name="relcand"></a>Installing the latest FloPy release candidate